 Stewed Green Peas

-Traditional Norwegian Grønnerterstuing made with the Nutritious Legumes, Dried Green Peas.
+Traditional Norwegian Grønnerterstuing made with the Nutritious Legumes - Green Split Peas.

 Traditional Norwegian Stewed Green Peas/gronnerterstuing is made from dried whole green peas.
-I have not found dried whole green peas at my local supermarket, so I usually settle for split green peas, which works fine, however it does not have the texture of authentic grønnerterstuing.
+I have not found dried whole green peas at my local supermarket, so I usually settle for green split green peas, which works; however, it does not have the texture of authentic grønnerterstuing.

 Green peas are very nutritious - and when you use them dried to make stewed green peas, they are super delicious.

-I believe, that in Norway, grønnerterstuing is almost always served with meatballs and cranberries (kjøttkaker og tyttebær) - it is always crammed full of deliciousness.
+I believe that in Norway, grønnerterstuing is almost always served with meatballs and cranberries (kjøttkaker og tyttebær) - and is always crammed full of deliciousness.

-Something is missing if the stewed green peas are not on the table along with meatballs in brown gravy. (kjøttkaker i brun saus).
+Something is missing if the stewed green peas are not served along with meatballs (kjøttkaker) in brown gravy (brun saus), and tyttebar sylte (cranberry sauce), the Swedes call it Lingonberries.

 Find our Family Recipe here: